Admissions to the M.A.S. Program

 - A two- to four-page statement of purpose.

 - A one- to two-page resume.

 - Unofficial transcripts for each prior college or university attended (including non-degree programs not listed on your degree-granting transcripts, e.g. Study Abroad).

 - Applicants whose native language is not English will have to take the TOEFL, IELTS, or Cambridge English examination.
 See Standardized Testing Requirements for additional details and exceptions.

 - Three letters of recommendation (at least one professional and one academic preferred with the third being your choice).

 - The completed application form.

 Students whose native language is not English and who did not earn their undergraduate degree at a university where English is the language of instruction must also take the TOEFL, IELTS, or Cambridge English exam.
 The minimum score required for the TOEFL is 102 on the internet-based exam (iBT).
 A score of 7.5 – 8 on the IELTS is roughly the equivalent to the required minimum.
 Cambridge English C1 Advanced or C2 Proficiency scores fulfill the minimum.

-For details about application fees, forms of payment, and fee waivers, please see Application Fees and Fee Waivers.
+For details about application fees and forms of payment, please see Application Fees.